 5. Stance Consistency (1-5)

-Is first/second/third person usage correct throughout?
-If our specification calls for first-person plural, there shouldn't be sudden shifts to "one" or passive constructions.
-Is the hedging level appropriate?
-Some writers hedge frequently ("tends to," "often," "may"); others make direct assertions.
-Does it sound like us talking to our audience, or does it sound like a generic professional addressing generic readers?
+Is the person usage right throughout?
+If our spec calls for "we," there should be no shifts to "one" or passive voice.
+Is the hedging level correct?
+Some writers hedge often ("tends to," "may").
+Others make direct claims.
+Does it sound like us?
+Or does it sound like a generic writer talking to a generic crowd?

 Scoring Interpretation